- 1.STOCK FIRMWARE INFO

 STEP 0: CHECK DEVICE MODEL NO.

-Do NOT use the procedures discussed here on any Galaxy model (including the Galaxy Mega 5.8 GT-I9152) or any other device of Samsung or any other company.
+Do not use the procedures discussed here on any other Moto X (including the Moto X variant at Sprint, AT&T, Verizon, US Cellular and other International variants) or any other device of Motorola or any other company.
 You have been warned!

 STEP 1: BACKUP YOUR DEVICE